 - Nausea and vomiting

 - Weight loss

-Individuals who have been exposed to asbestos fibers should contact their doctors if they experience any of the symptoms listed above.
+Individuals who have been exposed to asbestos should contact their doctors if they experience any of the symptoms listed above.

-How to Manage Peritoneal Mesothelioma Symptoms
+Treating Peritoneal Mesothelioma Symptoms

 Palliative care for peritoneal mesothelioma reduces uncomfortable or painful symptoms through surgery, chemotherapy, and other means.